-Key welfare issues
+Key issues with animal stunning

-- the stunning equipment is working properly - it should be regularly checked and maintained
+- The stunning equipment is working properly - it should be regularly checked and maintained

-- the stunning equipment is positioned correctly on the animal's head/head and back
+- The stunning equipment is positioned correctly on the animal's head/head and back

-- during electrical stunning, enough current is applied for a long enough period
+- Enough current is applied during electrical stunning, for a long enough period

 Slaughter without pre-stunning (religious slaughter)